freethrow/tanalyst/RERANKING.md

 ## Performance Considerations

-The reranking process uses the `cross-encoder/ms-marco-MiniLM-L-6-v2` model, which works well for multilingual content including Italian.
-It provides a good balance between quality and efficiency for reranking search results.
+The reranking process uses the `BAAI/bge-reranker-v2-m3` model, a state-of-the-art multilingual reranker supporting 100+ languages including Italian, Serbian, and English.
+This model provides exceptional quality for reranking search results with excellent cross-lingual capabilities.

 For very large result sets or in performance-critical scenarios, you can disable reranking by setting `apply_reranking=False` in the `perform_vector_search` function.